-There are a whopping 1,200 different types of bat!
+There are a whopping 1,200 different types of bats!

-They range in size from a Bumblebee Bat – the world’s smallest mammal – all the way up to the Giant Golden-Crowned Flying Bat which has a huge wingspan of almost 6 foot!
+They range in size from a Bumblebee Bat – the world’s smallest mammal – all the way up to the Giant Golden-Crowned Flying Bat, which has a huge wingspan of almost 6 feet!

 Jellyfish are 95% water.

 Not surprising, given that they have no brain, no blood, and no heart!

 The other 5% is made up of what little solid mass jellyfish possess.

 They were invented by Makoto Hagiwara of San Francisco in the 1890s and sold at the Golden Gate Park’s Japanese Tea Garden.